Dushanbe: Ancient times

-In the Stone Age, Mousterian tool-users inhabited the Gissar Valley near modern-day Dushanbe.
+In the Stone Age, Mousterian tool-users inhabited the Hisar Valley near modern-day Dushanbe.
 The Gissar culture, whose stone tools were discovered within modern-day Dushanbe at the confluence of the Varzob and Luchob, Bishkent culture, and Vakhsh culture all were thought to have inhabited the valley in the second millennium BC, during the Neolithic period, and were primarily involved in cattle breeding, agriculture, and weaving.

-Near the Dushanbe International Airport, Bronze Age burials were discovered dating from the end of the second to the beginning of the first millennium BC.
+Near Dushanbe International Airport, Bronze Age burials were discovered dating from the end of the second to the beginning of the first millennium BC.
 Achaemenid dishes and ceramics were found 6 km east of Dushanbe in Qiblai, as the city was controlled by the Achaemenids from the sixth century BC.
 Archaeological remnants of a small citadel dating to the fifth century BC have been discovered 40 km south and wedge-shaped copper axes have been discovered from the second century BC.

 The Seleucids conquered the region in 312 BC.
 A small Greco-Bactrian settlement of about 40 ha was dated to the end of the third century BC.
 The oldest coin found in the city is a Greco-Bactrian coin depicting Eucratides (r.
 171–145 BC) and another was found depicting Dionysus.
 There was also a Kushan city on the left bank of the Varzob river from the 2nd century BC to 3rd century AD containing burial sites from the time period.
 The Kushans created other settlements such as Garavkala, Tepai Shah, Shakhrinau, and Uzbekontepa.
 The Sasanian Empire invaded Sogdiana in the fifth century, possibly giving coins as tribute to the Kidarites which ended up on the site of today's city.